aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Synchronization timespan past (days)** and
 	- **Synchronization timespan future (days):** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan
 	- **Deactivate profile:** If activated, current profile is not synced anymore without the need to delete the profile
+- *Advanced Options*: Here you can configure advanced network options and proxy settings.
+	- **Close connection after each request** Don't use KeepAlive for servers which don't support it.
+	- **Use System Default Proxy** Use proxy settings from Internet Explorer or config file, uses default credentials if available for NTLM authentication
+	- **Use manual proxy configuration** Specify proxy URL as `http://<your-proxy-domain>:<your-proxy-port>` and optional Username and Password for Basic Authentication

 ### Google Calender and Addressbook settings ###